digital-raven/raven/docs/user-guide.md

 - `raven-desktop`: For most people.
 Provides a graphical desktop environment and attachments for various specialized use-cases, like gaming and media creation.
-- `raven-terminal`: Terminal-only experience with many command-line tools.
+- `raven-core`: Terminal-only with many command-line tools.
-- `raven-minimal`: Minimal terminal experience with added tools to operate on Raven repositories.
-- `raven-iso`: Pattern used to create bootable ISO images.
+- `loader`: Specialized pattern for the installation ISO.

 ## New User Installation